 Now that you’ve taken a crash course in creating superb donation forms, let’s take a look at two examples to wake up the creative side of your brain.

 For example, in this donation form, notice how the Vancouver Metropolitan Orchestra customized its form to match its branding and broke it down into multiple steps.
 They also suggested donation amounts and offered a recurring donation option.

 And in this one from Backpack Buddies, they did everything noted in this first example and specifically added PayPal by name as a payment option to boost credibility.

 Create Unlimited High-Converting Donation Forms with Keela

 The easiest way to get moving on your brand new, super-converting donation form is to build it using Keela’s form tool.
-It will help you customize your form with your brand, donation amounts, data points, you name it, Keela does it.
+It will help you customize your form with your brand, donation amounts, and data points; you name it, and Keela does it.
 And the best part is that when donors fill out your form, the information goes directly into your Keela CRM automatically, so you can manage your donors, collect more donations, and do more good in the future.